illuminerdi/multicast/README.txt

 == SYNOPSIS:

+  # computer 1
+  $ bin/multicast
-  $ bin/multicast serve This is a test message
+  This is a test message
-  "You said: 'This is a test message.'"
+  You said: 'This is a test message.'

+  # computer 2
-  $ bin/multicast receive
+  $ bin/multicast
-  "Server said: 'This is a test message.'"
+  Received: 'This is a test message.'

 == REQUIREMENTS: